willferguson/video-search/readme.md

 * Create basic document in elastic
 * Return to caller with video id.

-* On "new video" event from S3"
+* On "new video" event from storage
 * Send for frame extraction (thread pool)
 * On process start set status to EXTRACTING_FRAMES
 * When finished set status to FRAMES_EXTRACTED